Intersection Accident Claims in Ada, OK

 Traffic Signal Right-of-Way

-At signal-controlled intersections, the green-signal driver has the right of way.
+At signal-controlled intersections, the driver with the green light has right-of-way.

 - Avoiding pedestrians